LukasWoodtli/WebPage/content/mastering_embedded_linux_programming.md

 - *ramfs*, *rootfs* and *initramfs*, Rob Landley, October 17, 2005, which is part of the Linux source in `Documentation/filesystems/ramfs-rootfs-initramfs.txt`

+# Chapter 6.
+Selecting a Build System

+## Build systems

+*"A build system should be able to build, from upstream source code, some or all of the following:*

+- *A toolchain*
+- *A bootloader*
+- *A kernel*
+- *A root filesystem"*

+*"A build system has to be able to do the following:*

+1. *Download the source code from upstream, either directly from the source code control system or as an archive, and cache it locally.*
+2. *Apply patches to enable cross compilation, fix architecture-dependent*
+3. *Build the various components.*
+4. *Create a staging area and assemble a root filesystem.*
+5. *Create image files in various formats ready to be loaded onto the target."*

+*"[In the Yocto project] every component is generated as a binary package, by default, using the RPM format, and then the packages are combined together to make the filesystem image.
+Furthermore, you can install a package manager in the filesystem image, which allows you to update packages at runtime."*

+## The Yocto Project

+*"[With the Yocto project one can] build toolchains, bootloaders, kernels, and root filesystems [...] it can generate an entire Linux distribution for you with binary packages that can be installed at runtime.
+The Yocto Project is primarily a group of recipes, [...] written using a combination of Python and shell script, together with a task scheduler called **BitBake**"*

+### Background

+*"The Yocto Project collects together several components, the most important of which are the following:*

+- ***OE-Core**: This is the core metadata, which is shared with OpenEmbedded*
+- ***BitBake**: This is the task scheduler, which is shared with OpenEmbedded and other projects*
+- ***Poky**: This is the reference distribution*
+- ***Documentation**: This is the user's manuals and developer's guides for each component*
+- ***Toaster**: This is a web-based interface to BitBake and its metadata"*

+### Configuring

+*"You must source [a] script each time you want to work on [a] project."*

+    :::bash
+    source oe-init-build-env <build-dir>

+*"This will put you into the directory: `<build-dir>`"*

+*"Initially, the build directory contains only one subdirectory named `conf/`, which contains the configuration files for this project:*

+- `local.conf`: *This contains a specification of the device you are going to build and the build environment.*
+- `bblayers.conf`: *This contains paths of the meta layers you are going to use.*
+- `templateconf.cfg`: This contains the name of a directory, which contains various `conf` files.
+By default, it points to `meta-poky/conf/`."*

+### Building

+*"Run BitBake, telling it which root filesystem image you want to create.
+Some common images are as follows:*

+- `core-image-minimal`: *This is a small console-based system which is useful for tests and as the basis for custom images.*
+- `core-image-minimal-initramfs`: *This is similar to core-image-minimal, but built as a ramdisk.*
+- `core-image-x11`: *This is a basic image with support for graphics through an X11 server and the xterminal terminal app.* - `core-image-sato`: *This is a full graphical system based on Sato, which is a mobile graphical environment built on X11, and GNOME.
+The image includes several apps including a Terminal, an editor, and a file manager."*

+*"When [the build] is complete, you will find several new directories in the build directory [...]
+You should see the following in `tmp/`:*

+- `work/`: *This contains the build directory and the staging area for the root filesystem.*
+- `deploy/`: *This contains the final binaries to be deployed on the target:*
+    - `deploy/images/[machine name]/`: *Contains the bootloader, the kernel, and the root filesystem images ready to be run on the target*
+    - `deploy/rpm/`: *This contains the RPM packages that went to make up the images*
+    - `deploy/licenses/`: *This contains the license files extracted from each package"*

+### Running the QEMU target

+*"When you build a QEMU target, an internal version of QEMU is generated."*

+*"There is a wrapper script named `runqemu` to run this version of QEMU.
+To run the QEMU emulation, make sure that you have sourced `oe-init-build-env`, and then just type this:"*

+    :::bash
+    runqemu qemuarm

+    # or
+    runqemu qemuarm nographic

+For help run: `runqemu help`

+### Layers

+*"The core layers of the Yocto Project are as follows:*

+- `meta`: *This is the OpenEmbedded core with some changes for Poky*
+- `meta-poky`: *This is the metadata specific to the Poky distribution*
+- `meta-yocto-bsp`: *This contains the board support packages for the machines that the Yocto Project supports"*

+*"The list of layers in which BitBake searches for recipes is stored in `<your build directory>/conf/bblayers.conf`"*

+*"Each meta layer has to have at least one configuration file, named `conf/layer.conf`, and it should also have the `README` file and a license."*

+*"There is a handy helper script:
+`scripts/yocto-layer create <layer-name>`"*

+*"The layer priority is used if the same recipe appears in several layers: the one in the layer with the highest priority wins."*

+#### BitBake and recipes

+*"BitBake processes metadata of several different types, which include the following:*

+- ***Recipes**: Files ending in `.bb`.
+These contain information about building a unit of software, including how to get a copy of the source code, the dependencies on other components, and how to build and install it.*
+- ***Append**: Files ending in `.bbappend`.
+These allow some details of a recipe to be overridden or extended.
+A `bbappend` file simply appends its instructions to the end of a recipe (`.bb` ) file of the same root name.*
+- ***Include**: Files ending in `.inc`.
+These contain information that is common to several recipes, allowing information to be shared among them.
+The files maybe included using the **include** or **require** keywords.
+The difference is that **require** produces an error if the file does not exist, whereas **include** does not.*
+- ***Classes**: Files ending in `.bbclass`.
+These contain common build information, for example, how to build a kernel or how to build an autotools project.
+The classes are inherited and extended in recipes and other classes using the **inherit** keyword.
+The class `classes/base.bbclass` is implicitly inherited in every recipe.*
+- ***Configuration**: Files ending in `.conf`.
+They define various configuration variables that govern the project's build process."*

+*"A recipe is a collection of tasks written in a combination of Python and shell script.
+The tasks have names such as `do_fetch`, `do_unpack`, `do_patch`, `do_configure`, `do_compile`, and `do_install`.
+The default task is `do_build`."*

+*"You can list the tasks available in a recipe using `bitbake -c listtasks [recipe]`."*

+*"The tasks that need to be defined are `do_compile` and `do_install`."*

+### Writing an image recipe

+*"If you want to create an image that is to be shared with other developers or to be loaded onto a production system, then you should put the changes into an **image recipe**."*

+### Creating an SDK

+*"It is very useful to be able to create a standalone toolchain that other developers can install, avoiding the need for everyone in the team to have a full installation of the Yocto Project."*

+*"You can do that for any image using the `populate_sdk`."*

 # Chapter 7.
 Creating a Storage Strategy

 ## Storage options